Analysis | ‘The View’ erupts during segment with unvaccinated former co-host, providing a teachable moment

 The first thing we can say is that much of what Bila said wasn’t demonstrably false — at least as much as the hosts suggested it was.
 But the second is that it was indeed misleading and slanted in a way that such vaccine conversations in conservative media often are.

 To begin things, Bila dove into her supposedly special case for not getting vaccinated.
 She says she contracted the virus last year and claims that she maintains extremely high immunity levels — the kind of prolonged antibody levels that studies have shown are very unusual.
-She has said that vaccinated doctors have attested to this and that she has a medical exemption for the vaccine but that employers and restaurants in New York City won’t honor that.
+She has said vaccinated doctors have attested to this and that she has a medical exemption for the vaccine but that employers and restaurants in New York City won’t honor that.

 There are valid debates to be had about natural immunity and whether vaccination requirements should do more to reflect it, as we’ve written in this space.
 Anthony S. Fauci has said it’s “something that we need to sit down and discuss seriously.”